Azrights Terms of Business

 New clients and joint instructions

-For all new clients our policy is to request payment of the agreed fees before carrying out any work.
+For all new clients our policy is to request payment of the agreed fees or half the fees before carrying out any work.
 We also require directors of newly formed companies to accept personal responsibility for our fees, whether we ask for formal acknowledgement or not.

 Where we are instructed by joint clients, or by a director or partner of a company on a matter that requires the consent of the other directors or partners, we are entitled to only proceed with a given course of action once we are satisfied that it accords with the wishes of the other joint client, director or partner as the case may be.
 Any extra work involved to obtain verification of joint instructions will be charged to the client in full.

-We will generally agree a fee with you for a particular scope of work.
-Where it is not feasible to offer an agreed fee, we will estimate the likely costs to reach stages before undertaking work.
-We currently provide various services, including searches, training courses, copyright assignment, design logo registrations, contract drafting, IP Audits and assessments, and trade mark registrations on an agreed fee basis.
+Wherever possible will agree a fee with you to do work, and will explain the scope of the service.
+In rare cases where it is not feasible to offer an agreed fee, we will estimate the likely costs to reach stages before undertaking work.
+We currently provide various services, including searches, training courses, copyright licences, design logo registrations, contract drafting, IP Audits and assessments, and trade mark registrations on an agreed fee basis.
 Our fixed price services and estimates assume you will provide us with instructions in the form requested, and you will review documentation we send you to progress the work in a timely fashion.

 Scope of agreed fees

-In our email or letter of engagement the agreed legal fees indicate what is and what is not included in each service.
+In our email proposals we indicate what is and what is not included in each fee and service.

 For all our services we rely on your timely and relevant responses to progress your work, so if we lack instructions and receive no responses from you, we are under no obligation to continue reminding you.
 This may result in a revision to the scope of the services, and additional charges to continue the services at a future date.